al-jimenez/favs/README.md

 favs is a Bash function - List/rate favorite alias, functions & scripts

 ## Use
 Use this and customize it with your changes.
-I use this as a menu to remind my old man brain what I functions, scripts and aliases I have created since I forget stuff often.
+I use this as a menu to remind my old man brain what functions, scripts and aliases I have created since I forget stuff often.

 ## Help menu
 When you execute favs -? you will get the following:
 ![Help menu](https://github.com/al-jimenez/favs/blob/master/favs.png)

-## Special Options
- -                Show all favs
- -a | alias       Add  aliaslist/rate favorite alias, functions & scripts -f | function    Add favs function
- -s | script      Add favs script
- -l | list        Show favs list
- -e | edit        Edit favs file
- -? | -h | help   This help

 ## Usage Examples